PlatONnetwork/platon.py/docs/quickstart.rst

 Using Web3
 ----------

-This library depends on a connection to an Ethereum node.
+This library depends on a connection to an Platon node.
 We call these connections *Providers* and there are several ways to configure them.
 The full details can be found in the :ref:`Providers<providers>` documentation.
 This Quickstart guide will highlight a couple of the most common use cases.

-Provider: Local Geth Node
+Provider: Local Gplaton Node
 **************************

 For locally run nodes, an IPC connection is the most secure option, but HTTP and websocket configurations are also available.
-By default, `Geth <https://geth.ethereum.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
+By default, `Gplaton <https://gplaton.platon.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
 Connecting to this local node can be done as follows:

 .. code-block:: python

-   >>> from web3 import Web3
+   >>> from platon import Web3

    # IPCProvider:
-   >>> w3 = Web3(Web3.IPCProvider('./path/to/geth.ipc'))
+   >>> w3 = Web3(Web3.IPCProvider('./path/to/gplaton.ipc'))

    # HTTPProvider:
    >>> w3 = Web3(Web3.HTTPProvider('http://127.0.0.1:8545'))